Authorize senders with SPF

 If you decide to enable the email gateway feature, you will need to make sure both Google server's and the outbound gateway SMTP server address is included in the SPF record.

-Note: If you purchased your domain from one of our registration partners while signing up for Google Apps, Google does not publish SPF records for your domain.
+- If you purchased your domain from one of our registration partners while signing up for G Suite, Google does not publish SPF records for your domain.